rubenzuurman/ai-shooter-simulator/README.md

 MatchMaking class: run separate process updating the current matches and to accept new matches from a shared dictionary.
 Each match yield the current position and rotation of the players after updating.

+### Getting started
+1. Clone the repo using `git clone https://github.com/rubenzuurman/ai-shooter-simulator.git`.
+2. Create a virtual environment in the cloned folder using `python -m venv venv`.
+3. Activate the virtual environment using `source venv/Scripts/active` on windows, or `source venv/bin/activate` on posix systems ([documentation](https://docs.python.org/3/library/venv.html)).
+4. Install the required dependencies using `pip install -r requirements.txt`.
+5. Add players using (e.g.) `mm.add_player(Player())` in `src/application.py`.
+6. Implement your own player by creating a class which extends the `Player` class, and overriding the `update()` method.
+(Optional)
+7. Run the application using `python -u src/application.py`.
+A `log.txt` file will be generated in the top level of the cloned directory.

+### Some general comments
 13-05-2023
 Change of plan: I can't get intersections between lines working, so I might just ommit the whole idea of rays and give players the position of the opponent as well.